What can I expect at BEAM?

 Opportunities to study math on the weekends, and

-An invitation to apply to BEAM 7, a free summer program on a college campus next summer, which will continue to support you all the way through college applications.
+An invitation to apply to the BEAM Pathway Program, a free summer program on a college campus next summer, which will continue to support you all the way through college applications.

-Students who are admitted to BEAM 7 enter a 5-year program that opens doors and gives them support for all of 8th grade and through high school to allow them to keep growing and learning.
+Students who are admitted to the BEAM Pathway Program enter a 5-year program that opens doors and gives them support for all of 8th grade and through high school to allow them to keep growing and learning.